P.T. (video game): Legacy

-P.T. has been alluded to in other video games.
+Since its release, P.T. has been steadily alluded to in other video games.
 Metal Gear Solid V: The Phantom Pain, another game directed by Kojima, includes several direct references to P.T., such as radio dialogue and sound used in the teaser.
 Additionally, the unreleased first-person survival horror video game Allison Road was heavily inspired by P.T.; Allison Road was to take place in a haunted townhouse in the United Kingdom and feature a male protagonist who attempts to unravel the mystery behind his missing family over five nights.
 In the demo, some wall graffiti directly alludes to P.T. by repeating a statement made in the game.
 The Park, a spin-off game from The Secret World, has a sequence inspired by P.T., and the horror games Layers of Fear and Visage were heavily inspired by P.T. as well.
 Kojima's Death Stranding: Director's Cut includes an Easter egg referencing P.T.

 Den of Geek named the first time the player encounters Lisa as one of the most haunting images in horror genre.

 In February 2016, the YouTube channel known collectively as "Oddest of the Odd" released a short film titled "Silent Hills P.T. in real life".
 The film draws heavily from its source material, as an unseen protagonist explores a two-story hallway loop in the first-person camera perspective.
-The short film was featured by IGN describing it as "incredible" while GameRant's Alexander Pan described the video as being "complete with the demo's much-touted disturbing content and eerie atmosphere."
+The short film was featured by IGN describing it as "incredible" while Game Rant's Alexander Pan described the video as being "complete with the demo's much-touted disturbing content and eerie atmosphere."

-Resident Evil 7: Biohazard has been compared with P.T. during its announcement at E3 2016 thanks in part to the Beginning Hour Demo, its first-person perspective, and its photo-realistic graphics.
+Resident Evil 7: Biohazard was compared with P.T. during its announcement at E3 2016 thanks in part to the Beginning Hour Demo, its first-person perspective, and its photo-realistic graphics.
 Jordan Amaro, the level designer of Silent Hills, was responsible for the creation of Resident Evil 7's design and setting, although he has denied that his work on Resident Evil 7 was influenced by P.T., claiming that he "wasn't part of the core team of P.T." and that "Silent Hills would have been quite different from Resident Evil 7 anyway".

-Resident Evil: Village has also been compared with P.T. due to the House Beneviento level's setting and puzzle-solving mechanics.
+Resident Evil Village has also been compared with P.T. due to the House Beneviento level's setting and puzzle-solving mechanics.

+In September 2022, Silent Hill writer/director Christophe Gans, said that he had finished storyboards for the film's sequel and that it takes inspiration from P.T..
+Principal photography took place from April 2023 to February 2024.
+Return to Silent Hill, based on the plot of Silent Hill 2, is scheduled for release on January 23, 2026.

+In October 2025, the game is used for English classes at Tsunan Secondary School.